Avaiga/taipy-doc/docs/manuals/gui/extension_assets.md

 # Accessing the library assets

 Say we want to display a small image next to the text.
 That would be useful in the situation where we apply our *caption* control to represent a company name along with its logo.

-In HTML, you would create an `img` tag, where the source URL is set to the path of the image.
+In HTML, you would create an `img` tag, where the source URL is set to the path of the image.<br/>
 However, in order to protect the application from attacks, Taipy provides the method `ElementLibrary.get_resource()` that let the application filter what resources are requested, and return the actual files according to the application setting.